 General Trademark Information

 If you are thinking of running your own business, then researching trademarks is essential.
 If you think you’ve chosen the perfect name for your business, have you made sure that someone else doesn’t already own the trademark on that name?
-Looking at the state business register is not enough–and the last thing you want when you get your business started is for someone to tell you that you must change your name or get sued.
+Looking at the state business registry is not enough–and the last thing you want when you get your business started is for someone to tell you that you must change your name or be sued.
 Below is some basic information about trademarks.

 Trademarks are used to indicate the source of a good or service.
 They may be comprised of colors, scents, or sounds.
 They may also include things like the shape of a bottle or design of a container.
 Often, people will combine a variety of elements for their business, which may be referred to as Trade Dress.